-No bid or estimate will be accepted from, or contract awarded to, any person who is m arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corpora-
+No bid or estimate will be accepted from, or contract awarded to, any person who is in arrears to the Corporation upon debt or contract, or who is a defaulter, as surety or otherwise, upon any obligation to the Corpora-

 The form of the agreement, including specifications, and showing the manner of payment, can be obtained at the office of the Department.
+Dated New York, December 15, 1885.